Amortized Generation of Sequential Algorithmic Recourses for Black-box Models: Examples of Translating ARs to MDPs

-We now give two examples of translating a CFE problem into an \MDP{}.
-Once modeled as an \MDP{}, we can use various off-the-shelf algorithms (from planning or RL) to learn a policy to generate CFEs.
+We now give two examples of translating an AR problem into an \MDP{}.
+Once modeled as an \MDP{}, we can use various off-the-shelf algorithms (from planning or RL) to learn a policy to generate ARs.